 - 1. An Amendment is a request to add, delete or modify any part of a Draft Resolution. - 2.
 Amendments shall be submitted separately to each clause. - 3.
-An Amendment may have several authors.
+An Amendment may have several authors. - 4.
+A Delegate may be listed as the author of several Amendments. - 5.
+An Observer may participate in drafting an Amendment but may not be listed as its author. - 6.
+Several Amendments may not be submitted jointly. - 7.
+An Amendment shall comply with the following requirements in order to be considered at the meeting:

-- 4. The Presidium shall determine the minimum number of authors of an Amendment. - 5.
-A Delegate may be listed as the author of several Amendments. - An Observer may participate in drafting an Amendment but may not be listed as its author. - 7.
-An Amendment shall comply with the following requirements in order to be considered at the meeting: - a. the Expert shall verify that an Amendment does not contradict the object and purposes of the Draft Resolution; - b. each Amendment shall be submitted in digital form, printed or written in a legible handwriting on a separate sheet of paper; - c. the type purpose of each Amendment (to add, delete, or modify) shall be clearly stated; - d. there shall be a clear reference to the clause that an Amendment seeks to change or, when applicable, to the clause after which a new point should be added; - e. there shall be the necessary number of authors; - f. the Expert shall confirm that an Amendment complies with the requirements stated in the present paragraph.
+- a. the Expert shall verify that an Amendment does not contradict the object and purposes of the Draft Resolution; - b. each Amendment shall be submitted in digital form, printed or written in a legible handwriting on a separate sheet of paper; - c. the type purpose of each Amendment (to add, delete, or modify) shall be clearly stated; - d. there shall be a clear reference to the clause that an Amendment seeks to change or, when applicable, to the clause after which a new point should be added; - e. there shall be the necessary number of authors; The Expert shall confirm that an Amendment complies with the requirements stated in paragraph 7.